 - Code class information

-You must be thinking if this information is not here than where they are?
+You must be thinking, if this information is not here, then where are you?
 Well!
-This information is covered in P&ID which is a more complex drawing than PFD.
+This information is covered in P&ID, which is a more complex drawing than PFD.

-To read PFD, PFS, P&ID, PEFS, iso, and GA drawing, knowing the various symbols for equipment, valve, and the instruments is a must.
+To read PFD, PFS, P&ID, PEFS, iso, and GA drawings, knowing the various symbols for equipment, valve, and instruments is a must.
 So if you have not watched the earlier video on P&ID/PFD symbols, please watch that video first.